xamarin/WebSharp/GettingStarted/example-vsc.md

 The first two lines of the file enables scripting C# from a Node.js and then creates a C# `hello` function for us.

-For more detailed information about scripting C# from a Node.js process please reference that [section of the documentation]( https://github.com/xamarin/WebSharp/tree/master/electron-dotnet#how-to-integrate-c-code-into-nodejs-code ).
+For more detailed information about scripting C# from a Node.js process please reference the [How to: integrate C# code into Node.js code]( https://github.com/xamarin/WebSharp/tree/master/electron-dotnet#how-to-integrate-c-code-into-nodejs-code ) section of the documentation.

 What we do need to point out is the code: